Dyson V12 Detect Slim Review

 How long will the Dyson V12 Detect run?

-I did several experiments with the Dyson V12 with its run time, letting the motor run until it stops from a full charge.
+I conducted several experiments with the Dyson V12, measuring its run time by letting the motor run until it stopped from a full charge.

 It ran up to 63 minutes with the slim roller attachment in the lowest setting and up to 37:50 minutes in the auto setting.